 Is Jiffy Reefing the Simplest Method of Reefing the Mainsail?

 I unashamedly admit that jiffy reefing, or slab reefing as it's also known, is my choice of mainsail reefing system.
 Simple, efficient and reliable - the essence of a seaworthy system.
-With all control lines at the mast one person can pull a reef in on his own.

-With this arrangement, either two people must be involved or, one person having completed the luff reefing process at the mast must leave the sail flapping while he gets back to the cockpit to pull down the reefing lines for the leech of the sail.
+Either two people must be involved or, one person having completed the luff reefing process at the mast must leave the sail flapping while he gets back to the cockpit to pull down the reefing lines for the leech of the sail.

 Let's say that you've got your mainsail halyard and reefing lines at the mast.
-Here's how to put a reef in:~
+Here's how to put a reef in:

 Before Leaving the Cockpit: